hwhang0917/hwhang0917/README.md

 <p>
 I'm a web developer from South Korea aiming to become full stack! <br />
 I love to solve problems and always open for improvements.
-I aspire to make my code KISS(Keep It Simple and Stupid) so that it can be easily readable/maintainable not only by others but also future me.
 </p>

 <h3>💡 These are some of my current tech interests: </h3>